cbstodd/colinstodd-com-jekyll/_posts/code/2018-03-20-how-to-add-dotenv-to-webpack.md

     <div class="blurb">
-    <i class="fad fa-exclamation-triangle text-yellow fa-lg"></i>&nbsp;&nbsp;  Depending on what you are building, you may or may-NOT need to require the <code class="javascript">require('dotenv').config();</code> code snippet below in your root <code>.js</code> file.
-It depends on if you are using <code>fs</code>.
+    <i class="fad fa-exclamation-triangle text-yellow fa-lg"></i>&nbsp;&nbsp; There seems to be a <a href="https://github.com/webpack-contrib/css-loader/issues/447" target="_blank" rel="noopener">bug</a> with either <code>fs</code> or <code>dotenv-webpack</code> that gives you this error: <br>
+    <code class="text-pink">Error: Can't resolve 'fs' in</code>.
+Nevertheless, I've included the work-around below.
     </div>

-5. In your main project folder ie `index.js`, add this line of code to require dotenv.
+    <strong><span class="text-yellow">(Work-around)</span></strong>: Also include this to your `webpack.config.js` file if getting the aforementioned error:

     ```javascript
+    module.exports = {
+        // Add
+        node: {
+          fs: 'empty'
+        },
+        ...
+        ...
+        ...
+    ```

+6. In your main project folder ie `index.js`, add this line of code to require dotenv.

+    ```javascript
     require('dotenv').config(); // See Blurb/Alert above
     ```

-6. And you can test to see that it's working by logging it to your console like so:
+7. And you can test to see that it's working by logging it to your console like so:

     ```javascript
     console.log(process.env.SECRET_KEY_EXAMPLE);
     ```

+Please let me know in the comments that everything is working for you guys.
+I noticed the up-votes on the first comment that it wasn't working, but I think I found the culprit and posted the fix above, but to be certain I'd appreciate it if you could let me know... <br>
+Thanks,<br>
+-Colin.